Provider Independent Certified Audit/Review

 State - GAGAS (Yellow Book)

-- Department of Public Welfare - Combined federal and state DPW expenditures greater than or equal to $500,000
+- PA Department of Human Services - Combined federal and state DHS expenditures greater than or equal to $500,000

-- PA Department of Health - Bureau of Drug and Alcohol Program expenditures greater than or equal to $300,000
+- PA Department of Health - Department of Drug and Alcohol Program expenditures greater than or equal to $500,000

 Procedures for Submitting, Review and Follow-Up

-Service provider submits the completed audit report to DHS Office of Administrative and Information Managment Services for review.
+Service provider submits the completed audit report including Management Letter and Corrective Action Plan to DHS Office of Administrative and Information Management Services for review.

 Audit due dates: